 Transportation management is a critical component of logistics management.
 Transportation management helps businesses reduce costs and improve customer satisfaction by ensuring that goods are delivered efficiently and cost-effectively.
 There are a variety of transportation management activities that businesses can engage in to ensure that their logistics operation runs smoothly, such as:

-• Tracking and monitoring: By tracking and monitoring shipments, businesses can ensure they are delivered on time and in good condition.
+- Tracking and monitoring: By tracking and monitoring shipments, businesses can ensure they are delivered on time and in good condition.

 Warehousing And Inventory Management

 Warehousing and inventory management are at the heart of logistics management because that’s where goods are kept and ready to dispatch to customers.
-These activities are all about ensuring that businesses have the right amount of inventory to satisfy the market needs and that they are stored and handled in a way that maximizes efficiency and cost-effectiveness.
+These activities are all about ensuring that businesses have the right amount of inventory to satisfy the market needs and that they are stored and handled in a way that maximiSes efficiency and cost-effectiveness.
 Businesses can improve customer satisfaction and drive growth by ensuring that goods are stored and handled efficiently.

 Supply Chain Management